 Therapists charge so much because of many bills that they must pay to continue their practice.
 We are talking about not only utilities and rent but also training, state license renewal, etc.

 What do you do if a therapist is too expensive?

 If a therapist is too expensive, some people go online and try virtual therapy offered by platforms like BetterHelp, TalkSpace, 7 Cups of Tea, etc. Others look for self-help books or mastery classes to figure out how to improve their lives without needing to pay for an actual therapist.

 Do I really need therapy?

 It depends on your mental state.
 If you have been overthinking, fearing various things, or not behaving normally, you most likely need therapy.
 However, if you want to be sure about it, you should see a psychologist or psychiatrist – they can put a name to your condition and advise you if you need therapy.

-- How can I get therapy if I don’t have insurance?
+How can I get affordable counseling if I do not have insurance?

 If you don’t have insurance but need therapy, you may contact Medicaid to see if they can access free treatment.
 It is also possible to receive therapy through local training institutes and Federally Qualified Health Centers.
 Now, in case you don’t mind paying out of your pocket, you may seek private therapists either online or offline.